bool3max/bote/README.md

 * Any PDF file **must** always be associated with an existing ".md" file inside of the parent category (*directory*).
 * Should any note be deleted by the user or the script, its associated PDF file must be deleted as well.
 * Storepoints for formats other than PDF are permitted (*but none are currently implemented by the script*)

+## Usage

+For a comprehensive description of the utility and all of its functionality, see the manpage (**bote(1)**).

+## TODO

+* Write the manpage and include usage examples
+* Implement remote backup and restore functionality via Google Drive
+* Implement the option for overriding the editor as well as the PDF reader
+* --Implement local backup and restore functionality--